 can also serve as the base for creamy dips or dressings.

 - Tomatoes.
 Fresh tomatoes may not be available year-round, but

-processed tomato products such as stewed tomatoes, tomato sauce and
+processed tomato products, such as stewed tomatoes, tomato sauce and

-from processed tomato products.
+tomato products.
 Lycopene can help prevent prostate

 cancer and may improve bone health.
 Tomatoes also contain vitamins